cguenther0929/firework_igniter/README.md

 v1.2.0 -- Software has been updated to support setting or reporting the fuse-current value over the wireless protocol.
 These features have been successfully tested against the controller.

 v1.3.0 -- Software has been updated so that the fuse status is transmitted as four different bytes opposed to two.
 This was needed because bytes like 0xFF are forbidden.

+v.1.3.1 -- Bug was resolved in A2D reporting routine.
+First noticed when the fuse status for channel 9 was being improperly reported.
+The channel number was being decremented for an operation requiring a zero-based channel value, but the channel number wasn't getting increased back to a one-based value for the remainder of the routine.
+The SW version can now be retrieved over the terminal.